idogit123/vacation-master/README.md

 ### Employee - New request page
 In the new request page there is a form to send a new request.
-> [!WARNING]
-> if the user is not recruited by a manager, the request will not be sent
-> and no error message will be displayed to the user!

 ## Database layout
 The database has 2 collections: